MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 The `mip::Consent` enum class implements an easy-to-use approach that permits application developers to provide a custom consent experience based on the endpoint that is being accessed by the SDK.
 The notification can inform a user of the data that will be collected, how to get the data removed, or any other information that is required by law or compliance policies.
 Once the user grants consent, the application can continue.

-GDPR info here?
+TBD: GDPR info here?
-Exception details?
+TBD: Exception details?

 1. Extend the `mip::Consent` base class - Consent is implemented by extending the `mip::Consent` base class and implementing `GetUserConsent` to return one of the `mip::Consent` enum values.

 The object derived from `mip::Consent` is passed in to the `mip::FileProfile::Settings` or `mip::ProtectionProfile::Settings` constructor.

-When a user performs an operation that would require providing consent, the SDK calls the `GetUserConsent` method, passing in the destination URL as the parameter.
-It's in this method where one would implement displaying the necessary information to the user, allowing them to make a decision on whether or not they consent to using the service.
+When a user performs an operation requiring consent, the SDK calls the `GetUserConsent` method, passing in the destination URL. `GetUserConsent` then displays the necessary information to the user, requesting a decision on whether to allow the application to access the service.

 Operations that will trigger the consent flow are (TBD):